mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 https://mapzen.com/data/metro-extracts/metro/austin_texas/

-This area is where I currently live, so it is more familiar to me.
+This area is more familiar to me at the moment so I chose it.
+It also meets the project requirements of having at least 50 MB file size uncompressed.

 ## Problems Encountered in the Map

 Exploration of the sample osm file (obtained using the code provided in the instructions for the project) as well as the whole osm file showed that:

 1. Street names need to be unabbreviated.
-2. Inconsistent abbreviation for street names poses challenge in cleaning data (IH35, I H 35, I-35, I35)
+2. Inconsistent abbreviation for street names poses challenge in cleaning data (ex: IH35, I H 35, I-35, I35)
-3. Phone number format is not consistent ((512) 782-5659, +1 512-472-1666, 51224990093, 512 466-3937, etc.)
+3. Phone number format is not consistent (ex: (512) 782-5659, +1 512-472-1666, 51224990093, 512 466-3937, etc.)
-4. More than one phone number are entered in the field (Main: (512) 899-4300 Catering: (512) 899-4343)
+4. More than one phone number are entered in the field (ex: "Main: (512) 899-4300 Catering: (512) 899-4343")
 5. Postcodes didn't have a consistent format--some have county codes, some do not.
-6. City name format is not consistent (Pflugerville, TX; Pflugerville)
+6. City name format is not consistent (ex: Pflugerville, TX; Pflugerville)

 ### Cleaning of Street Names

-Aside from the finding that some street names need to be spelled out, some street names are abbreviated inconsistently.
-This was addressed in the final code for cleaning up the street names, although there were still some problems remaining, such as certain streets have different names.
+Aside from the fact that some street names are heavily abbreviated, some street names are abbreviated inconsistently.
+This was addressed in the final code for cleaning up the street names, although there were still some problems remaining after clean up, such as certain streets have different names.
 For example, Ranch Road 620 is also referred to as Farm-to-Market Road 620, US Highway 290 is also Country Road 290.
-These were not addressed in the project.

-I found it easier to create separate functions to fix different problems.
-They are discussed below.
+These were not addressed in the project although it could be easily added to the "mapping" dictionary (discussed below).
+In the process of auditing and coming up with functions to clean street names, I found it easier to create separate functions to fix different problems.
+The final function uses subfunctions that will be described below.

 In updating Farm-to-Market (and Road-to-Market) Roads, the challenge was to make it possible to update the following:
-- FM
+- FM / RM
-- FM Road
+- FM Road / RM Road
-- Farm to Market
+- Farm to Market / Ranch to Market
-- Farm to Market Road
+- Farm to Market Road / Ranch to Market Road
-- FM620 (with number of the road attached)
+- FM620 / RM1431 (with number of the road attached)

-elif statements were used in the function "update_farm_ranch_to_market" to address the problem:
+elif statements were used in the function "update_farm_ranch_to_market" to fix the problem:

     def update_farm_ranch_to_market(name):
         parts = name.split()